Fact and Myth

 The captain’s feline voice came over Fact’s comm-pin: “Lieutenant Fact, have you established whether it’s safe for the mission to proceed?”

-Fact tapped the comm-pin on the breast of zir uniform to transmit zir answer back to the bridge: “With a reasonable degree of certainty, yes, the mission is safe to proceed, Captain.”
+Fact tapped the comm-pin on the breast of zir uniform and answered: “With a reasonable degree of certainty, yes, the mission is safe to proceed, Captain.”

 “Very well,” the captain answered.
 “Security Chief Lieutenant Vonn will be in charge.
 Please choose another engineering officer to join the two of you.”

 “I choose Lieutenant LeGuin,” Fact answered without hesitation.
-The orange tabby, Jordan LeGuin, was zir closest companion aboard the Initiative, the closest thing Fact had to a friend.
+The orange tabby was zir closest companion aboard the Initiative, the closest thing Fact had to a friend.

 The yellow lab, orange tabby, and white fox gathered together, made their way to the teleportation bay, and teleported down to the surface of Thomicron Eta in a smear of quantum sparkles.